-Naturally Sweetened Pressure Cooker Healthy Sweet Potato Casserole with a divine Pecan Crumble is the the sweet potato holiday dish I’ve been waiting to discover my entire adult life!
+Naturally Sweetened and healthy.
+Pressure Cooker Sweet Potato Casserole with a divine Pecan Crumble is the the sweet potato holiday dish I’ve been waiting to discover my entire adult life!
 Perfectly sweet and buttery plus dinner, dessert, and breakfast worthy!

 Before this Pressure Cooker Healthy Sweet Potato Casserole entered my life, sweet potato holiday dishes meant a pound each of butter and brown sugar, plus what the heck, sometimes mini marshmallows.
 I would have a sugar buzz headache before I even got to the pie!
 But no more my friends!
 We’re taking sweet potatoes back to their nutrient rich, healthy roots, and they are about to steal the holiday spread show.